Level 5 restrictions will be needed after Christmas, Holohan tells Donnelly

 Nphet is set to meet to discuss the worsening situation on Wednesday.

+Non-essential retail is to remain open, with strict guidelines on numbers permitted in store and safe queueing protocols.
+Extra supports for businesses impacted will be recommended to Cabinet.

+However, the subcommittee did not arrive at a decision for recommendations on intercounty travel and household visits, which will be discussed at Cabinet on Tuesday.
+A Government source said what would be recommended would be closer to Level 5 than Level 3, and that there was a recognition of the seriousness of the situation.

-On Monday, a further 727 Covid-19 cases were reported in the State on Monday.
+On Monday, a further 727 Covid-19 cases were reported in the State.
 No new deaths of coronavirus patients were reported.
 This leaves at 2,158 the total number of deaths in the pandemic.

 Dr Holohan told the Nphet briefing people should stay at home and stop socialising due to the rapidly deteriorating situation with Covid-19.